botswana-harvard/edc/device/sync/doc/_build/html/_sources/configuring_models.txt

 For example, given a model of laboratory test panels, enable synchronization by adding::

-    from edc.device.sync.classes import BaseSyncModel as BaseModel
+    from device.sync.classes import BaseSyncModel as BaseModel

     class Panel(BaseModel):